View Document Text

 changes and continue to be potentially significant changes to U.S. trade policies, legislation, treaties and

 tariffs.
-Tariffs and other trade restrictions imposed by the Trump Administration have triggered, and could
+Tariffs and other trade restrictions have triggered, and could continue to trigger, retaliatory actions by

-continue to trigger, retaliatory actions by affected countries, possibly resulting in “trade wars.”
-At this time, it
+affected countries, possibly resulting in “trade wars.”
+At this time, it is unknown whether and to what extent

-is unknown whether and to what extent new legislation will be passed into law, pending or new regulatory
+new legislation will be passed into law, pending or new regulatory proposals will be adopted, international

-proposals will be adopted, international trade agreements will be negotiated, or the ultimate effect that any
+trade agreements will be negotiated, or the ultimate effect that any such actions would have, either positive

-such actions would have, either positive or negative.
-Recent market activity has been volatile due to the
+or negative.
+Early 2025 market activity has been volatile due to the recent imposition of “reciprocal” tariffs,

-recent imposition of “reciprocal” tariffs, and uncertainty surrounding tariff policies and global reactions to
+and uncertainty surrounding tariff policies and global reactions to them may continue to trigger increased

-them may continue to trigger increased market volatility, which increases the uncertainty of the investing
+market volatility, which increases the uncertainty of the investing climate and affects the performance of

-climate and affects the performance of various portfolio investments that are expected to be sensitive to
+various portfolio investments that are expected to be sensitive to such market movements.

-risk of bank failure for LNW can take effect directly through depositary accounts exceeding FDIC limits and
+can take effect directly through depositary accounts exceeding FDIC limits and via exposure through loans,

-via exposure through loans, subscription facilities and security deposits through letters of credit issued by
+subscription facilities and security deposits through letters of credit issued by such banks, which can no

-such banks, which can no longer be drawn from.
+longer be drawn from.
 These risks can apply at the client and/or investment level.
+LNW mitigates these risks

-LNW mitigates these risks by keeping track of various banking and custodial relationships and acting on
+by keeping track of various banking and custodial relationships and acting on contractual provisions where a

-contractual provisions where a bank failure triggers a change and by limiting depositary account amounts to
+bank failure triggers a change and by limiting depositary account amounts to the FDIC/SIPC insured levels

-the FDIC/SPIC insured levels where practical.
-LNW is reviewing direct banking relationships as part of our
+where practical.
+LNW is reviewing direct banking relationships as part of our ongoing diligence of key service

-ongoing diligence of key service providers.
-As of the date of this filing LNW has experienced no direct impact
+providers.
+As of the date of this filing LNW has experienced no direct impact from the current bank failures

-from the current bank failures and expects no impact to near-term cash management.
+and expects no impact to near-term cash management.

 Market Disruptions and Governmental Intervention.
 Government intervention in the case of market